About the Academic Administration Division

 If you would like to stay informed about their activities, subscribe to their mailing list and termly newsletter, and follow them on Twitter @CTLOxford

 Responsible for coordinating institutional arrangements for quality and standards activity within the University, the Education Policy Support section offers advice and guidance in matters relating to a range of issues including development and review of programmes, programme specifications, examinations and assessment, external examiners, and formulation of examination regulations.
+Includes data specialists as part of a Student Data Insights team (established for the 2024-25 academic year).
 The section consists of the Education Committee Secretariat and supports the work of the Pro-Vice-Chancellor (Education) and the associated panels and subcommittees of Education Committee.
 Education Committee has overall responsibility for the definition and review of the educational policy and standards of the collegiate University in respect of teaching, learning and assessment.

 The Graduate Admissions and Recruitment (GAR) supports and advises applicants, academic departments and colleges through all steps of the graduate admissions process.
 The Office is responsible for: